rafihoss/Flashcards/README.md

 ## Required Features

 The following **required** functionality is completed:
+ - [x] **The title of the card set and some information about it, such as a short description and the total number of cards are displayed**
+- [x] **A single card at a time is displayed, only showing one of the components of the information pair**
+- [x] **Create a list of card pairs (an array of dictionaries where each dictionary contains the question and answer is perfectly fine)**
+- [x] **Clicking on the card shows the corresponding component of the information pair**
+- [x] **Clicking the next button displays a random new card**
 - [x] **The user can enter their guess in a box before seeing the flipside of the card**
 - [x] **Clicking on a submit button shows visual feedback about whether the answer was correct or incorrect**
+- [x] **A next button is displayed on the card and can be used to navigate to the next card in a set sequence**
 - [x] **A back button is displayed on the card and can be used to return to the previous card in a set sequence**
-- [x] **A next button is displayed on the card and can be used to navigate to the next card in a set sequence**

 The following **optional** features are implemented:
+- [ ] Cards contains images in addition to or in place of text
+- [ ] Cards have different visual styles such as color based on their category
+  - [ ] *visual style implemented*
 - [ ] A shuffle button is used to randomize the order of the cards
 - [ ] A user's answer may be counted as correct even when it is slightly different from the target answer
 - [ ] A counter displays the user's current and longest streak of correct responses